A spectacular sight from a spectacular site

 .

-A short walk behind the cathedral leads to the Jesuit University, Evora's university founded in 1559.
+A short walk behind the cathedral leads to the Jesuit University, founded in 1559.
 It has elegant Renaissance marble cloisters and the classroom entrances are decorated with tile panels representing each of the subjects taught.

 .

-Porta da Moura Square a picturesque place to rest.
+A staircase beside the cathedral leads down towards Porta da Moura Square, a picturesque place to rest.
 It is surrounded by Moorish architecture and has an interesting spherical Renaissance fountain dating from 1556.

 .